-Present a gRPC interface to the MOAC control plane component, to allow the latter to orchestrate creation, configuration and deletion of Mayastor managed objects hosted by that instance
+- Present a gRPC interface to the control plane components, to allow the latter to orchestrate creation, configuration and deletion of Mayastor managed objects hosted by that instance

-Create and share "replicas" from storage pools hosted on that node
+- Create and shares "replicas" from storage pools hosted on that node over NVMe-TCP

 The scheduling of Mayastor pods is determined declaratively by using a DaemonSet specification.
 By default, a

-openebs.io/engine=mayastor as recipients of a Mayastor pod.
-It is in this way that the MayastorNode count and location is set appropriate to the hardware configuration of the worker nodes (i.e. which nodes host the block storage devices to be used), and capacity and performance demands of the cluster.
+openebs.io/engine=mayastoras recipients of a Mayastor pod.
+It is in this way that the MayastorNode count and location is set appropriate to the hardware configuration of the worker nodes (i.e. which nodes host the block storage devices to be used), and the capacity and performance demands of the cluster.

 The mayastor-csi pods within a cluster implement the node plugin component of Mayastor's CSI driver.
 As such, their function is to orchestrate the mounting of Maystor provisioned volumes on worker nodes on which application pods consuming those volumes are scheduled.
 By default a mayastor-csi pod is scheduled on every node in the target cluster, as determined by a DaemonSet resource of the same name.
 These pods each encapsulate two containers,